-In 2012 Estonia launched the ProgeTiger programme to improve technological literacy and digital competencies of teachers and students.
+In 2012 Estonia launched the ProgeTiger programme to create interest in technology and improve technological literacy and digital competence of teachers and students.
 Various courses and training have been undertaken to this end, including programming, robotics and 3D technology, which have proved to be very popular.

 At the time the ProgeTiger programme was launched, Codecademy.com was also making headlines in the world.
 Estonia took a big step to be on board with this initiative.
 Estonia started to train teachers, develop learning materials and translate Codecademy.com programming courses.
 Today the ProgeTiger programme has developed into a technology programme widely targeted at engineering sciences, design & technology and information & communication technology (ICT).